Marist Catholic College Penshurst: History

-The school first opened on 27 January 1953 as Marist College Penshurst.
+The school first opened on 27 January 1953 as Marist Brothers Penshurst.
 It was established by Father Joseph Breen, the Parish Priest of St Declan's, when Marist College Kogarah could no longer accommodate students from the Penshurst area.
 The school was run by Marist Brothers, Brother Leopold Smith, the first principal of the school, Brother Basil and Brother Sixtus.

 Brother Thomas More Davison took over as Principal in 1960 and oversaw construction of the oval area.

 In 1962, Marist College Penshurst became a Fourth Form school under the Wyndham Scheme.

 Marist College Penshurst celebrated their Diamond Jubilee in 2013.

 In 2015, the school was renamed Marist Catholic College Penshurst and became a 7–12 co-educational high school.

-The 2016 Royal Commission into Institutional Responses to Child Sexual Abuse identified two infamous paedophiles, Br Kostka (John) Chute, who was Primary School Principal from 1970 to 1972 and former Science Teacher Robert (Dolly) Dunn.
+The 2016 Royal Commission into Institutional Responses to Child Sexual Abuse identified two infamous paedophiles, Br Kostka (John) Chute, who was Primary School Principal from 1970 to 1972 and former Science Teacher Robert 'Dolly' Dunn.
 (From 1970 to 1988).
-Dunn died in gaol serving his sentence in 2009.
-Another school teacher, Greg Hammond was charged with Historical Child Sexual Abuse, committed during the late 1970s and early 1980s.
-Bill 'Jedda' Allen, a former Science Teacher was also identified as a Paedophile, however was murdered in 1988, before he could be charged.
+In 2009, Dunn died in gaol while serving his sentence.
+Another schoolteacher, Greg Hammond was charged with Historical Child Sexual Abuse, committed during the late 1970s and early 1980s.
+Bill 'Jedda' Allen, a former Science Teacher was also identified as a Paedophile, but he was murdered in 1988, before he could be charged.

-In 2020, Brother Tony Butler remains a significant member of the college community.
-As the only Brother left at the school, his role involves acting as a pastoral assistant, as well as an important symbol of the College's history and values.
+In 2020, Brother Tony Butler was a significant member of the college community, despite the Marist Brothers' community withdrawal from the college at the end of 1980.
+The college continued to be run by a Marist Brother until 2005 under Brother John McDonnell FMS.
+In 2006, Mr. Tony Duncan was appointed as the first lay Principal and marked the end of 53 years of Marist leadership at the College.
+However despite this, as the only Brother left at the school, the Marist spirit and legacy continued to be nurtured and valued under his role acting as the school community's pastoral assistant, as well as an important symbol of the College's history and values.
+The school also expanded to become dual-campus with the new South Hurstville campus allowing for accommodation of years 7–8 while 9–12 remained at the Mortdale campus.
+There are plans for the South Hurstville Campus to be expanded to a 7-9 campus in the future, with the Mortdale campus becoming a "senior" campus of 10-12.

-Former student and Primary school teacher, Paul Bateman OAM died on 9 August 2021.
-He was also the Artistic director of The Marist Singer's of NSW and Young Sydney Singer's.
+Former student and primary schoolteacher, Paul Bateman OAM died suddenly on 9 August 2021.
+He was also the artistic director of the Marist Singers of NSW and the Young Sydney Singers.
 He began teaching at Penshurst Marist in 1977.